 Classic Pouch Belt Bag: Madewell

-Want something neutral, yet sleek?
+Want something black, yet sleek?
 Consider the Madewell pouch belt bag which might work perfectly for your next trip!

-This pack is made of vegetable-tanned leather and is a chic addition to your travel wardrobe.
-One TFG reader shares, “I just got this Madewell simple pouch belt bag today.
+This western-inspired belt bag is a chic addition to your travel wardrobe.
+One TFG reader shares, “I just got this Madewell simple whipstitch belt bag today.
 I tried it on with my Spanx leggings and I love it.
 I can’t wait to take it as my small bag in lieu of a crossbody on my next trip.”

 It’s a small, yet classic looking bag that can match any outfit.
-It also has a zipper closure and an adjustable strap.
+It also has a front stud closure and an adjustable strap.
 Another reader declares, “This bag is really cute.”

 Read our tips to Pack Light Stylishly and learn how to create a capsule travel wardrobe!